 The Legend of Zelda: Majora’s Mask

 Almost every Zelda title features time travel shenanigans of some kind, but Majora’s Mask does it better than any other.
 Not only can you slow down time, speed up time, and zip back and forth over a three day period, the game constantly forces you to think about your power before using it.

 The moon is gonna crash into the Earth in three days (standard).
 Link has 72 hours to do as much as he can before going back to the start of the three day cycle, and only retains key items and knowledge every time he does so.
 Relationships forged with NPC’s and sidequests will all be undone, so you’ll need to work out how to make the most out of every three day cycle.

 For real though, there are some brilliant NPCs in this game.
 Helping them out and earning their friendship in one go, only to have them not recognise you at all on another go through is a cold blooded move on Nintendo’s part.

 Prince of Persia: Sands of Time

-If you haven’t played Prince of Persia: Sands of Time, you need to stop reading now and go play it, because it’s fucking awesome.
+If you haven’t played Prince of Persia: Sands of Time, you need to stop reading now and go play it, because it’s bloody awesome.